HelmerDenDekker/HelmerDenDekker.github.io/docs/resources/testing/standardsunittesting.md

     }
 }
 ```
+By the way: This is a very old example as you can see, stemming from the time, long ago, when my logic was dependent on the repository pattern.

-You can also use Mocks, but they are much heavier, and 60-80 times slower. (for Mocking, see Advanced unit Testing)
+You can also use Mocks, but they are much heavier, and 60-80 times slower.

 #### The stub explained:

 The UserLogic injects an IUserRepository.

-The repository pattern decouples the dataprovider from your code.
+The repository pattern decouples the data provider from your code.
 Logic points to the repository, the repository points to data.
 This data can be stored in a database, a file, a class, a stub, wherever.
 This is decoupling at work.

 ```cs
 public class UserLogic : IUserLogic